-Method Comment Compliance with regulatory requirements/standards A new 5 year EEO plan has been approved since year end.
-Partnering with governments on technology development IPL undertakes a range of research projects with Universities across Australia.
+Method Comment Compliance with regulatory requirements/standards A new 5 year EEO plan is underway Partnering with governments on technology development IPL undertakes a range of research projects with Universities in several regions of Australia.
 Other A key part of Incitec Pivot's Sustainability agenda is a focus on more efficient use of non-renewable resources.
-A number of projects have commenced (post year end) at Australian sites as a result of this agenda and working groups lead by the Corporate Environmental Sustainability Manager.
+Consistent improvement in energy efficiency is a key part of process review across our manufacturing business.